“”Yup, I’ve been a real chump about appreciating Gary Cooper. It took me long enough, but, finally, here I am – just loving the man.

 So, okay, Gary, I am on board now.
 Your stardom lasted from the late 20s until your death in 1961.
 You were the real deal, a genuine Hollywood star.
 Irving Berlin got it just right in his song “Puttin’ on the Ritz”:

-Trying hard to look like Gary Cooper (super duper)
+“Dressed up like a million dollar trooper, trying hard to look like Gary Cooper (super duper)…”

 Marsha Collock has been an avid fan – not scholar – of classic films since she saw the first flicker of black and white on the TV screen.
 Her muse is Norma Desmond, to whom she has dedicated her blog, A Person in the Dark, a site designed for all of the wonderful people out there in the dark who have an unabashed passion for silents, early talkies, all stars and all films.